 Cooking plays a central role in both Chinese society and the national psyche.
 When Chinese people meet, a common greeting is ‘Nǐ chīfàn le ma?’ (‘Have you eaten yet?’).
 Work, play, romance, business and family all revolve around food.
 The catalysts for all manner of enjoyment, meals are occasions for pleasure and entertainment, to clinch deals, strike up new friendships and rekindle old ones.
-To fully explore this tasty domain on home soil, all you need is a visa, a pair of chopsticks, an explorative palate and a passion for the unusual and unexpected.
+To fully access this tasty domain on home soil, all you need is a visa, a pair of chopsticks, an adventurous palate and a passion for the unusual and unexpected.

 China has a broad range of eating options from street food to fine dining; if you don't speak Chinese, you'll find photo menus are common.
 In most areas it's possible to hunt down specialities from other regions.